oroinc/documentation/user/concept-guides/shipping-configuration/index.rst

 .. note:: You must have at least one shipping method available for your customers to allow them to proceed through the checkout.
 Without a shipping method, the buyer receives an error message asking them to contact the seller to complete the order.

-.. hint:: Check out |OroCommerce's Extension Marketplace| to download other shipping services that you can pair with your OroCommerce applications.
+.. hint:: Check out |OroCommerce's Extensions Store| to download other shipping services that you can pair with your OroCommerce applications.

 Shipping Rules
 --------------